komesh1458/ipl-eda/README.md

 11. Replacing NaN values in column 'player_of_match' with 'undeclared'
 12. Replacing null values under columns 'umpire1', 'umpire2' and 'city' with 'unknown', 'unknown' and 'Dubai' respectively
 13. Replacing null values under columns 'umpire1', 'umpire2' and 'city' with 'unknown', 'unknown' and 'Dubai' respectively
-# questions that have been answered through this eda.
+# Questions that have been answered through this eda.
 1. As a sports analysts, find out the most successful teams, players and factors contributing win or loss of a team.
 2. Suggest teams or players a company should endorse for its products.